d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_transport_local_geometry_displacement.md

 ### 3.5 Transport structure

 The **transport structure** is the propagation-supporting relational structure on $ \mathcal{M} $.
 It determines admissible continuation, path structure, and signal transport.
-In earlier language this role corresponds to connection space: the path structure through which propagation is evaluated.

 ### 3.6 Transport chart